The Joe Schmo Show: The Joe Schmo Show: The GOAT (2025)

 After a decade, the revival premiered on TBS on January 21, 2025.
-In this latest incarnation, the real and fake contestants participate in an elaborate competition known as The GOAT, a supposed Americanized adaptation of a popular (and fictitious) South Korean series, hosted by Cat Deeley.
-The Schmo that’s been chosen for season 4 is Ben Frisone, from Baltimore, Maryland.
+In this incarnation, the real and fake contestants participate in a competition known as The GOAT, a supposed Americanized adaptation of a popular (and fictitious) South Korean series, hosted by Cat Deeley.
+The Schmo chosen for season 4 is Ben Frisone, from Baltimore, Maryland.

 The cast once again featured numerous reality show archetypes: